 Marijuana users in New York can finally breathe.
 New York became the fifteenth state in America to legalize marijuana.
 This marks a significant change: formerly, the use of cannabis was authorized only for debilitating diseases such as cancer, AIDS, and epilepsy.
 The Marijuana Regulation and Taxation act will allow individuals 21 and over to possess up to three pounds of cannabis and sustain up to three marijuana plants in their home.
 The state is also allocating 43% of profits garnered from the distribution of marijuana towards minority groups in an attempt at reparations.
-The state will implement a new program that will issue licenses to distributors and allow them to sell cannabis to retailers.
+A new program has been created that caters to the well-being of racialized individuals: licenses will be issued to distributors that will allow them to sell cannabis to retailers.

 The program will prioritize minorities, as communities of color are cannibalized by the system.
 In 2018, The New York Times found that Black people were arrested on minor marijuana charges at eight times the rate of white, non-Hispanic in the city of New York.
 They also discovered Hispanic people were arrested at five times the rate of white people.
-New York is the first state to implement a form of financial reparations for marijuana-related charges.
+New York has become a role model for the rest of the country to prevent these atrocities from clouding the future: it is the first state to implement a form of financial reparations for marijuana-related charges.

 As early as 1914, New York sanitary laws included cannabis in their list of banned drugs.
 Prior to the enactment of the Uniform Narcotic Drug Act in 1932 and the passage of the Marijuana Tax Act in 1937, national policies banning marijuana ceased to exist.
 These laws were marred by racism: a doctor at the Manhattan Detention complex advocated for the rehabilitation rather than arrest of marijuana “addicts,” and identified jazz players who often used cannabis before their performances in his argument.
 New York continued to wage war against marijuana users throughout the 20th century: in 1951, 41 000 pounds of marijuana were destroyed.
 John E. Gleason, the Sanitation Department General Inspector formed the “White Wing Squad,” and their purpose was to crack down on pot farms.
 The history of marijuana in New York is consumed by corruption.